Human Immunodeficiency Virus (HIV) Test

 - Screen blood, blood products, and organ donors to prevent the spread of HIV.

-This test is not done to determine if a person has AIDS.
-A diagnosis of AIDS means a person is HIV-positive and other problems are present.
+This test is not done to find out if a person has AIDS.
+A diagnosis of AIDS means that a person is HIV-positive and other problems are present.

 How To Prepare